 Different stakeholders use different parts of the data and our sessions can reflect that, perhaps using intake data with HoDs or value-added with senior leaders.
 The planning survey also has space to name pupils whose data could be of particular interest to look at, and those to avoid (such as sons and daughters of colleagues).

 How to use the packages most effectively

-When you sign up for one of our packages, you receive access to our CEM training dashboard.
-This links you to the online course and includes the date of the next quarterly webinar.
-There is also an option to book a date for the in-person or web-based session, depending on which package you’ve signed up for.
+When you sign up for our package, you immediately receive a link to the online course which you can share with all colleagues.
+There is also an option to get in touch to book a date for an in-person or web-based session, and we can offer a special rate for package subscribers.
 The bespoke session can be booked at any point during the year that the package lasts for, just suggest a few dates and we’ll check our calendar.

 We often find the visit or webinar works to best effect when it is used to kick off the year of ongoing support.
 We’ve used previous visits to advise schools on the best ways to distribute the data amongst colleagues and share best practice from the hundreds of schools we’ve visited.
 It is also a chance to inform colleagues of the support resources at their fingertips and put a year-long plan in place to improve use of CEM data.

 Thanks so much for the training – it was fantastic to be able to tailor the experience to exactly what we wanted and needed – the use of our own data added another dimension that enhanced the experience further.

 Thank you for visiting Bellerby’s to deliver such an informative and helpful presentation on CEM assessments.
 You were extremely clear and answered all the questions with confidence to win over the audience.
 You even managed to inject a bit of humour that kept us engaged on a Friday afternoon!